MiguelZablah/ReusableCode/README.md

 // You can change the cookie with this function
 /*
 * 1. The value variable is Required and will definde to what the language cookie will be change to.
-* 2. The cookie name is optional and by default it will be 'lnp'.
+* 2. The cookie name is optional and by default it will be 'lng'.
 */
 proximus.change('es', 'lnp');